20LitersAdmin/filterbuildscheduler/README.md

   - `Location#photo_url`

 - Nerf #cprice on all Items

-- Event views
-  - use RailsAdmin for Index w/ scopes
-  - use standard form for Edit?
-NO
-  - use standard form for New?
-NO
-  - Use Show in App to link to main app
-    - hijack 'Show' pjax to navigate to same URL minus the '/admin/' path part
-    - or disable Show link, change "Show in app" to "Show"

 - make sure Part#not_made_from_materials and Material#all price is being escalated to assemblies on save
   - Right now, saving an Assembly trigers PriceCalculationJob, but what if you change the price of a Part or Material?
 That needs to cascade up.